js1019/PlanetaryModels/demos/README.md

 ### Building similar models with various degrees of freedom
 Prior to building a planetary model, we utilize a radial model that is stored in ../../radialmodels/prem3L_noocean.mat.
-Here, I use CONST/CONST_mesh.m as an example.
+Here, we use CONST/CONST_mesh.m as an example.
 You will need to set the path to your mesh and model with its name
 ~~~
 fmesh  = './output/CONST3k/CONST_1L_3k'; % note that CONST_1L_3k is the model name.
 ~~~